DWLA-FM

-DWLA (105.9 FM), branded as True FM, is a radio station owned by Bright Star Broadcasting Network Corporation, and operated under an airtime lease agreement by TV5 Network, Inc. It serves as the flagship station of True Network, one of the assets of News5.
-Its studios are located at the TV5 Media Center, Reliance cor.
+DWLA (105.9 FM), branded as True FM, is a radio station owned by Bright Star Broadcasting Network Corporation, and operated under an airtime lease agreement by TV5 Network, Inc. It serves as the flagship station of True Network, one of the assets of News5 through its content provider and TV5's sister company Nation Broadcasting Corporation.
+Its studios are located at the 2nd Floor of TV5 Media Center, Reliance cor.
 Sheridan Sts., Brgy.
-Highway Hills, Mandaluyong; its transmitter is located at 125 St. Peter Street, Nuestra Señora de la Paz Subdivision, Brgy.
+Highway Hills, Mandaluyong; its transmitter is located at NBC Compound, Emerald Hills Subdivision, Sumulong Highway, Brgy.
 Santa Cruz, Antipolo.
 Bright Star's sales office is located in Southland Estates, Las Piñas.